 You also can and should check your local health district’s website.
 In King County, that’s Public Health – Seattle & King County.

-Students will need to bring a signed parental-consent form and complete a health screening, the school district said.
-In-person learning students who are eligible and have an approved consent form will be dismissed for the clinic; details of the in-person vaccination schedule will be sent to families.
+Students who get vaccinated at school need to bring a signed parental consent form and complete a health screening, Seattle Public Schools said.
+In-person learning students who are eligible and have an approved consent form will be dismissed for the clinic.

 Step 3: Make an appointment